 - Empower students with critical college preparatory skills

-- Ensure that all students graduate high school college and career ready
+- Ensure that all students graduate from high school college and career ready

-The AVID curriculum is driven by the WICOR method, which stands for Writing, Inquiry, Collaboration, Organization, and Reading.
+The AVID curriculum is driven by the WICOR method (Writing, Inquiry, Collaboration, Organization, and Reading).

 Where is AVID?

-AVID is implemented in more than 7,000 schools in 47 states across the U.S., plus schools in Department of Defense Education, Canada, and Australia.
-AVID impacts more than 2 million students in grades K–12 and 62 postsecondary institutions.
+AVID is implemented in over 7,000 schools in 47 states across the U.S., plus schools in the Department of Defense Education, Canada, and Australia.
+AVID impacts over 2 million students in grades K–12 and 62 postsecondary institutions.

 Oakland Middle School